List of Atlantic hurricane records

-As of November 2024, there have been 1,745 tropical cyclones of at least tropical storm intensity, 971 at hurricane intensity, and 338 at major hurricane intensity within the Atlantic Ocean since 1851, the first Atlantic hurricane season to be included in the official Atlantic tropical cyclone record.
+As of November 2025, there have been 1,753 tropical cyclones of at least tropical storm intensity, 972 at hurricane intensity, and 342 at major hurricane intensity recorded within the Atlantic Ocean since 1851, the first Atlantic hurricane season to be included in the official Atlantic tropical cyclone record.
 Though a majority of these cyclones have fallen within climatological averages, prevailing atmospheric conditions occasionally lead to anomalous tropical systems which at times reach extremes in statistical record-keeping including in duration and intensity.
 The scope of this list is limited to tropical cyclone records solely within the North Atlantic Ocean and is subdivided by their reason for notability.

 Tropical cyclogenesis

 Most activeleast active Atlantic hurricane seasons

 Most Atlantic hurricane seasons prior to the weather satellite era include seven or fewer recorded tropical storms or hurricanes.
 As the usage of satellite data was not available until the mid-1960s, early storm counts are less reliable.
 Before the advent of the airplane or means of tracking storms, the ones recorded were storms that affected mainly populated areas.
 An undercount bias of zero to six tropical cyclones per year between 1851 and 1885 and zero to four per year between 1886 and 1910 has been estimated.

 With the advent of the satellite came better and more accurate weather tracking.
 The first satellites sent into space to monitor the weather were known as Television Infrared Observation Satellites (TIROS).
 In 1961, Hurricane Esther was the first hurricane to be "discovered" through satellite readings.
 Although this modern invention was now available, the systems were initially not fully active enough to provide daily images of the storms.
 Data for the North Atlantic region remained sparse as late as 1964 due to a lack of complete satellite coverage.

 Due to the above factors, terms such as "ever" or "on record" should be interpreted to mean "since sometime between 1964 and 1978".

 The most active Atlantic hurricane season on record in terms of total storms took place in 2020, with 30 documented.
 The storm count for the 2020 season also includes fourteen hurricanes, of which seven strengthened to major hurricane status.
 On the converse, the least active season on record in terms of total storms took place in 1914.
 The 1914 season had just one tropical storm and no hurricanes.